callumlocke/esbox/README.md

 > esbox script.js
 ```

-Every time you save the file, esbox clears the terminal display and runs your script again.
+Every time you save the file, ESBox clears the terminal display and runs your script again.
 Any uncaught errors get pretty-printed for easy debugging.

 For more options, see `esbox --help`.